 Among the greatest almighty mentioned in Hindu Scriptures, Lord Venkateshwara is believed to be one of the sacred avatars of Lord Vishnu.
-Venkateswara is said to be a human avatar of Lord Vishnu which he took while in search of Goddess Laxmi as per Varaha Purana and Bhavishya Purana.
+Venkateswara is a human avatar of Lord Vishnu, which he took while searching for Goddess Lakshmi as per Varaha Purana and Bhavishya Purana.

-Venkateswara means the lord of “Venkata”, meaning the destroyer of sins.
-It is the combination of words Venkata (the name of a hill in Andhra Pradesh) and Isvara (Lord).
-It is derived from two Sanskrit words: “vem” meaning sins and xa nih“kata” meaning power of imunity.
+Venkateswara means the lord of “Venkata,” meaning the destroyer of sins.
+It is the combination of the words Venkata (the name of a hill in Andhra Pradesh) and Isvara (Lord).
+It is derived from two Sanskrit words: “vem,” meaning sins, and xa NIH, “kata” meaning the power of immunity.

-Since the incarnation of Lord Vishnu in the form of Lord Venkata is regarded as the supreme form in this age, Lord Venkateshwara’s temple is considered to be the Kaliyuga’s Vaikuntha.
-And the supreme temple of Lord Venkateshwara is “Tirumala Venkateswara Temple” located in Tirupati, Andra Pradesh, India.
-And the interesting fact is; This temple is regarded to be the richest temple receiving over 23 million amount of donations per day.
+Since the incarnation of Lord Vishnu in the form of Lord Venkata is regarded as the supreme form in this age, Lord Venkateshwara’s temple is considered the Kaliyuga’s Vaikuntha.
+And the supreme temple of Lord Venkateshwara is “Tirumala Venkateswara Temple,” located in Tirupati, Andra Pradesh, India.
+And the interesting fact is; This temple is regarded to be the richest temple receiving over 23 million donations per day.

 Legend of Lord Venkateswara

-As the years passed by and in their second birth, Padmavati and Srinivasa finally met and got married.
-For marriage, Srinivasa took a huge amount of loan from Lord Kuber and promised to repay the loan before the end of Kaliyuga.
-This is the reason why the lord is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.
+As the years passed, Padmavati and Srinivasa finally met and married on their second birth.
+For marriage, Srinivasa took a huge loan from Lord Kuber and promised to repay the loan before the end of Kaliyuga.
+This is why the lord is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.

-According to some scriptures, Srinivasa actually turned himself into a stone form after Laxmi found out that he got married to another woman named Padmavathi (Alamelu Manga).
-After Srinivasa manifested into a stone statue, Padmavati and Lakshmi also turned themselves on either side.
-Goddess Lakshmi with him on his left side of the chest while Padmavathi rests on his Chest’s right side.
-Also, Vakula Devi (mother of Srinivasa of that time) in form of a garland.
+According to some scriptures, Srinivasa turned himself into a stone form after Laxmi found out that he married another woman named Padmavathi (Alamelu Manga).
+After Srinivasa manifested into a stone statue, Padmavati and Lakshmi turned themselves on either side.
+Goddess Lakshmi is with him on the left side of the chest, while Padmavathi rests on his chest’s right side.
+Also, Vakula Devi (mother of Srinivasa of that time) is in the form of a garland.

 The Richest Temple

-The temple almost receives $23 million of donations per day.
-There is another ritual of donating hair which is used in cosmetics and extension which add another $6 million to the treasure of the temple.(Last Updated On: November 12, 2020)
+The temple receives almost 23 million amount donations per day.
+Another ritual of donating hair used in cosmetics and extensions adds another 6 million to the temple’s treasure.